-Each dot in the chart below was a member of the Senate in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Landrieu is shown as a purple triangle. (analysis methodology)
+Landrieu is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 3472 (112th): Uninterrupted Scholars Act (USA)

 - S. 1082 (112th): Small Business Additional Temporary Extension Act of 2011

 - S. 990 (112th): PATRIOT Sunsets Extension Act of 2011

 - S. 1078 (112th): Small Business Additional Temporary Extension Act of 2011